draksha22/Treehacks/README.md

 # Treehacks

 ### This repo is a part of the weather prediction api.
-## A prject contributed to Treehack
+## A project contributed to Treehack